Speak the language of an effective educator.

 On average, see how ACE compares to other online universities.

 ACE has more than 1,750 education partners that provide a discounted rate and other partner benefits.

 A degree you can count on.

-We are, and have always been, accredited by The Higher Learning Commission— a federally-recognized accrediting agency.
+American College of Education is accredited by The Higher Learning Commission— a federally-recognized accrediting agency.
+The College’s accreditation includes approval to offer degree programs, in education, healthcare, nursing and business and leadership through distance education via the Internet.
 Accreditation ensures that an institution’s academic program meets or exceeds acceptable levels of quality and is the most recognized accreditation status for higher education entities.
 To receive and maintain HLC accreditation and affiliation approval, we must continuously undergo routine peer review cycles and provide proof that our programs meet or exceed HLC accreditation criteria and expectations of quality.